-Article 47: The Bank shall disclose risk management-related information on its official website, financial reports, or annual reports in accordance with the regulations of the competent authority.
+Article 47: The Bank shall disclose risk management-related information on its official website, financial reports, annual reports, or sustainability reports in accordance with the regulations of the competent authority.

 Chapter 6: Supplementary Provisions

 Article 48: Matters not covered in this policy shall be handled in accordance with relevant laws and regulations.